rajat4885/MovieMate/README.md

 ---

-#### Technologies we used:
+#### Technologies used:

 In this project we have used the following technologies:
--HTML5
+1.HTML5
--CSS
+2.CSS
--JAVASCRIPT
+3.JAVASCRIPT
--REACT.JS
+4.REACT.JS
--NODE.JS
+5.NODE.JS
--OMBD API
+6.OMBD API
 ### 👇 Prerequisites

 Before installation, please make sure you have already installed the following tools: